dancasmor/Bio-inspired-spike-based-Hippocampus-and-Posterior-Parietal-Cortex-robotic-system-for-pseudo-mapping/README.md

 <h2 name="Description">Description</h2>
 <p align="justify">
-Code on which the paper entitled "Bio-inspired spike-based Hippocampus and Posterior Parietal Cortex robotic system for environment pseudo-mapping and navigation" is based, sent to a journal and awaiting review.
+Code on which the paper entitled "Bio-inspired spike-based Hippocampus and Posterior Parietal Cortex robotic system for environment pseudo-mapping and navigation" is based, published in Advanced Intelligent Systems journal.
 </p>
 <p align="justify">
 A functional robotic system bio-inspired on Hippocampus and Posterior Parietal Cortex cerebral areas for environment pseudo-mapping and navigation implemented on the <a href="https://apt.cs.manchester.ac.uk/projects/SpiNNaker/">SpiNNaker</a> hardware platform using the technology of the Spiking Neuronal Network (SNN) is presented.
 The code is written in Python and makes use of the PyNN library and their adaptation for SpiNNaker called <a href="https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjaxOCWhrn3AhVL1BoKHVtQDvsQFnoECAkQAQ&url=https%3A%2F%2Fgithub.com%2FSpiNNakerManchester%2FsPyNNaker&usg=AOvVaw3e3TBMJ-08yBqtsKza_RiE">sPyNNaker</a>.
 Not only software tests of the system were carried out, but also a demo on a robotic platform based on a 2-wheeled car.
 In addition, the necessary scripts to replicate the tests, robotic demo and plots carried out in the paper are included, together with data and plots of these tests and demo.